 Man of the Match went to Hayley for her strong tackles in defence, where she had volunteered to play as we were lacking in defenders, and for also playing equally well when she was back in midfield, which led to her gaining six votes.

 Cold match, but warm welcome!

 Play was much more even in the second half.
 All were eager to keep moving to stay warm.
-Katie (man of match) managed to get a goal in the last quarter.
-This left the score 1-1, which was a fair result.
+Katie (Man of the Match) managed to get a goal in the last quarter.
+This left the score one-all, which was a fair result.
 We then headed to a very good tea.
 There was agreement from both sides for a future friendly.